RedHatRanger/RHCA9Vagrant/EX342_Linux_Troubleshooting/LABS/06_Configuration_Changes_with_Ansible_Playbook.md

 ### Instructions

-In this exercise, you will configure the workstation as an Ansible control node and install and configure the web service on the `servera` managed node.
+In this exercise, you will configure the workstation as an Ansible control node and install and configure the web service on the `node1` managed node.

 1. **Create a working directory on the workstation**